 S/N Grade Policy Changes

 In normal circumstances, most health professional schools require any course that is being used as a prerequisite to be taken A-F, and will not accept courses taken S/N. As we are well aware of, these are not normal circumstances.
-Many health professional degree programs have adjusted their admission policies as they relate to pass/fail courses, particularly for Spring and Summer 2020 courses.
+Many health professional degree programs had adjusted their admission policies as they relate to pass/fail courses, particularly for Spring and Summer 2020 courses, and are making decisions about Fall 2020 and Spring 2021 semester.

 The PHSRC is actively following the implications of this issue and is documenting how our UMN health science programs are reacting with their admissions policies here: UMN Health Science Programs: Decisions on S/N grade policies